Protocentral/protocentral_sensything/docs/index.md

 If you have purchased the *Sensything - board only* version then you will have to bring your own battery, and cables.
 This video throws light on how to set up your Sensything device.
 Get set Go!
 <iframe width="640" height="564" src="https://player.vimeo.com/video/306863926" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
-### Install the Sensything app for Android
+### Making the connections
-Downloading the App and connecting couldn’t have been much easier.
+1) Downloading the App and connecting the device

-<iframe width="640" height="564" src="https://player.vimeo.com/video/306863827" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
+<iframe width="640" height="564" src="https://player.vimeo.com/video/307040678" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

-### Using the App
-Easy connect with just a click.
-Pay attention to the RGB indication.
+2) Basic connections of Analog sensors
+The basic Analog channels are:-

+GND - Ground
+3.3v - Power
+A1 - Analog Channel 1
+A2 - Analog Channel 2
+A3 - Analog Channel 3
+A4 - Analog Channel 4

+A short video suggests how to connect a basic analog sensor like the Piezo vibration sensor

-<iframe width="640" height="564" src="https://player.vimeo.com/video/306863751" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
+<iframe width="640" height="564" src="https://player.vimeo.com/video/307044875" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

 # Connecting analog sensors to Sensything